 Local history – Cohuna is a rural town of 2200 people with a total Practice population of approximately 6000 based in the Torrumbarry irrigation area, 60 km north-west of Echuca.
-It is situated on the Murray Valley Highway and the Gunbower Creek, a tributary of the Murray River.
+It is situated on the Murray Valley Highway.
 The first pastoral settlement in the Cohuna area was the Gunbower Pastoral Run (1845) with an average rainfall of 13 inches (32.5cms).
 The winters are typical of an inland climate with frosty mornings and sunny and warm afternoons.
 The irrigation and green summer pastures temper the hot dry summers.

 Surrounded by dairy farms, and situated on the banks of Gunbower Creek, (an anabranch of the Murray River), the town is a popular holiday spot as well as a regional sports centre with a wide range of facilities.

 Cohuna is the main access point to the attractions of the vast red gum and box forest trees covering Gunbower Island (Gunbower National Park), which lies between Gunbower Creek and the Murray River, also home to a diverse native birdlife, kangaroos, emus and koalas.

 Gunbower Creek runs along the Main Street and Garden Park.
 Golf, Tennis, Camping, Fishing, Water-Skiing, Canoeing, Birdwatching and Bushwalking are popular with visitors.
 Field shooting for duck and quail is available in season.
 Sporting facilities include 3 squash courts, 1 all-weather and 14 grass tennis courts, 18 hole golf course with grass greens, 2 x lawn bowling clubs, pistol club, gun club, water skiing, football, netball, cricket and a swimming pool with a water slide.
 Easily accessible creek for swimming, canoeing and boating clubs.